Craiova: Economy

-In the first two decades of the 19th century Craiova was characterized by economical growth, multiplication of its inhabitants' preoccupations in the areas of trade, commerce, and public services.
-In comparison with other great urban centers, Craiova is situated as a commercial, administrative and cultural centre.
+In the first two decades of the 19th century, Craiova was characterized by economic growth and the increased presence of trade, commerce, and public services.
+Similarly to other large urban areas, Craiova became a commercial, administrative and cultural centre.

-During the Tsarist take-over (1828–1834), Craiova goes through important economic growths.
-In 1832, there were a number of 595 shops, of which "187 of wood and 398 of stone wall".
-The city is maintained as the commercial centre of Oltenia; it was exporting to Austria and Turkey cereal, skins, wax, animals, tallow and cervices.
-As a follow-up of the permanent high demands of export, at Craiova was established, in 1846, the first Romanian society on share holds for cereal transport by ship on the Danube, to Brăila.
+During the Tsarist take-over (1828–1834), Craiova experienced significant economic growth.
+In 1832, there were 595 shops, of which "187 [were] of wood and 398 of stone wall".
+The city was the commercial centre of Oltenia.
+It exported cereal, skins, wax, animals, tallow and services to Austria and Turkey.
+As a consequence of the permanent high demand for exports, Craiova was the site of the first Romanian society for shares in cereal shipping on the Danube to Brăila, established in 1846.